library(emmeans)

 # The latter provides shorter intervals here.

-contrasts |> confint(adjust = "dunnett")
+|> confint(adjust = "dunnett") contrasts

 contrast estimate SE df lower.CL upper.CL